hypo69/hypo/docs/gemini/consultant/ru/goog/gtranslater/__init__.md

     :param text: The text to be translated.
     :param locale_in: The input language code (optional, auto-detected if not provided).
     :param locale_out: The output language code (default is 'EN').
-    :raises TypeError: if input is not a string
+    :raises TypeError: If input text is not a string.
-    :return: The translated text.
+    :raises Exception: For any other translation errors.
+    :returns: The translated text or an empty string if translation fails.
     """
     from googletrans import Translator
     from langdetect import detect
     from src.logger import logger

+    # Input validation
     if not isinstance(text, str):
         raise TypeError("Input text must be a string.")

     translator = Translator()
     try:
         if not locale_in:
             locale_in = detect(text)
             logger.info(f"Auto-detected input language: {locale_in}")

         result = translator.translate(text, src=locale_in, dest=locale_out)
         return result.text
     except Exception as ex:
-        logger.error("Translation failed:", ex)
+        logger.error("Translation failed:", exc_info=True)
         return ""

 def main():
     """
-    Prompts the user for input text and translation parameters, calls the translate function, and prints the translated text.
+    Main function for user interaction and translation.
     """
     text = input("Enter the text to be translated: ")
     locale_in = input("Enter the source language code (leave blank for auto-detect): ")
     locale_out = input("Enter the target language code: ")

     try:
         translated_text = translate(text, locale_in, locale_out)
         print(f"Translated text: {translated_text}")
-    except TypeError as e:
+    except (TypeError, Exception) as e:
-        logger.error(f"Error in input data: {e}")
+        logger.error(f"Error in main function: {e}")
-    except Exception as ex:
-        logger.error(f"An unexpected error occurred: {ex}")

 if __name__ == "__main__":
     main()